 “The mentoring program has slowly cracked my shell open,” he said.
 Every year, Ledan lets Jhasuel decide whether to continue meeting for another school year, and every year he says yes.

 “She’s fun.
 She’s a good friend to have,” he said.
 “I like that she is calm and cool to hang out with.
 I would say to someone who is getting a mentor: don’t judge the person right away.”

 According to Ledan, the best part of being a mentor is “being able to make a difference, make someone’s life a little different, a little better.
 Everybody should be a mentor once in their life.
 It would help so many people.
 You want to think you are the best mentor, but like a parent, you just do the best you can and hope you make a difference.”

-What started out as a weekly game of checkers more than 10 years ago has turned into a lifelong friendship for Danbury High School senior Ke’Shown Brown and his Danbury Schools and Business Collaborative (DSABC) mentor Sanaa Almarayati.
+What started out as a weekly game of checkers more than 10 years ago has turned into a lifelong friendship for Danbury High School senior Ke’Shown Brown and his Danbury Student and Business Connection (DSABC) mentor Sanaa Almarayati.

 Ke’Shown was in second grade at King Street School when Almarayati, a manager of legal services at Praxair in Danbury, came into his life.
 He said he wanted a mentor, someone to talk to and learn from.
 But Almarayati found it was she who learned from Ke’Shown, starting with the art of checkers.

 “He taught me how to play.
 I couldn’t understand this kid beating me.
 But he’s good; he has strategy,” Alamarayati said.